open-sdg/open-sdg/docs/configuration.md

 ### frontpage_goals_grid

-_Optional_: This setting is used in the `frontpage-alt` layout.
+_Optional_: This setting is only used in the `frontpage-alt` layout.
 It can display a title and description above the grid of goal tiles.
 It can be configured in the following way:

 ```
 frontpage_goals_grid: